What is a subscription-based business model?

 Subscription-based businesses must be agile and adaptable, ready to pivot and evolve as the market dictates.
 Failure to do so can lead to irrelevance and a dwindling customer base.

 Solutions: Stay informed about market trends, monitor your competitors, and be willing to experiment with new ideas.
-Don't be afraid to make changes to your pricing, features, or even your entire business model if necessary.
+Don't be afraid to make changes to your pricing, features, or even your entire business model subscription approach if necessary.

 Engage with your customers regularly, listen to their feedback, and be open to their suggestions.
 Remember: flexibility and adaptability are key to survival and success in the SaaS business.